Apple TV 8K/4K (120Hz) – Gen 4, 2026 – What to expect

 Wellness & Fitness Implications

-I don’t see a Fourth-Generation Apple TV 4K adding much capability to the fitness realm beyond a couple of extra Bluetooth connections.
+I don’t see a Fourth-Generation Apple TV 4K adding much in the way of fitness capabilities beyond a couple of extra Bluetooth connections.

 The Fitness+ service will continue to add new content.
 Expanded GymKit support might one day arrive, and the Apple Watch might become a fancier 4K TV controller, but I doubt it.
 It’s already quite good.